 Course Restrictions

 For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.

 Suggested four-year course sequence for B.A. in Anthropology/Sociology

 First Year

 Fall Semester Spring Semester

-WRT-as per writing placement SOC 101 Social
+WRT-as per writing placement SOC 101 Social Problems

-Problems (offered fall

-or spring)
+(offered fall or spring)

+MAT-as per mathematics

+Any three general

+placement test

-MAT-as per mathematics Any three general placement test education courses (incl. lab science)
+education courses (incl. lab

+science)

-ANT 100, Intro to Cultural Anthropology SOC 100 Intro to Sociology
+ANT 100, Intro to Cultural

+Anthropology

-Any general education
+SOC 100 Intro to Sociology Any general education course

-course

 Sophomore Year

-ANT 110 Intro to Physical Any two 200 or 300
+ANT 110 Intro to Physical

+Any two 200-or 300-level

+Anthropology

+ANT/SOC courses

+SS 201 Research Social Issues Any three general

+education courses

-Anthropology level ANT/SOC
+Any 200 level ANT/SOC

+Any two general education

 courses

-SS 201 Research Social

-Issues

-Any three general education courses

-Any 200 level ANT/SOC

-course

-Any two general education courses

 Junior Year

-SS 300 Quantitative Research ANT/SOC 350
+SS 300 Quantitative Research Methods in the SS (fall or spring ANT/SOC 350 Modern & Postmodern Societies

-Methods in the SS (fall or spring Junior year)
+Junior year)

-Modern & Postmodern Societies

-Any two 200-400 level ANT/SOC courses
+Any two 200-400 level ANT/SOC

+courses

-Any two courses from free
+Any two courses from free elective section, which may include add'1 ANT/SOC courses, or courses for a second major or for a minor

-elective section, which may include add'l ANT/SOC courses, or courses for a second major or for a minor Any three courses as free electives, or as additional ANT/SOC courses or as courses for a second major or for a minor
+Any three courses as free electives, or as additional ANT/SOC courses or as courses for a second major or

+for a minor

 Senior Year

-ANT/SOC 330 Social Cultural SS 400 Senior
+ANT/SOC 330 Social Cultural SS 400 Senior Research

-Theory Research Thesis
+Theory

-Any four courses as free electives or as add'l ANT/SOC courses, or as

-courses for a second major or

-for a minor
+Any four courses as free electives or as add'1 ANT/SOC electives or as add'1 courses, or as courses for a second major or for a minor

-Any four courses as free electives or as add'l ANT/SOC courses, or as courses for a
+Any four courses as free ANT/SOC courses, or as courses for a second major

-second major or for

-a minor
+or for a minor

 minimum grade of "C" required

 Minor in Anthropology

-Eighteen (18) semester hours, to include:
+Eighteen semester hours, to include:

 ANT 100 Introduction to Cultural Anthropology ANT 110 Introduction to Physical Anthropology Four anthropology electives (200 level or above)

 Minor in Cultural Resource Management (CRM)

 Cultural resource management has become an increasingly significant subfield of archaeology as a result of federal and state legislation.
 Examples of such legislation are the Archaeological Resources Protection Act (1979) and the Native American Graves Protection and Repatriation Act (1990).
-The minor in CRM presents students with theoretical, methodological and practical experience, which will help them obtain professional employment in archaeology.
+The minor in CRM presents students with theoretical, methodological and practical

+experience, which will help them obtain professional employment in archaeology.

-Minimum eighteen (18) semester hours to include:
+Minimum 18 semester hours to include:

 ANT 213 North American Indians

 ANT 225 Rocks, Stones and Bones: Introduction to Archaeology or ANT 226 New England Archaeology

 ANT 229 Archaeological Field Methods

-ANT 297 Coop Education Internships ANT 341 Cultural Resource Management HIS 294 Introduction to Historical Research
+ANT 297 Coop Education Internships

+ANT 341 Cultural Resource Management

+HIS 294 Introduction to Historical Research

 Minor in Sociology

-Eighteen (18) semester hours, to include:
+Eighteen semester hours, to include:

-SOC 100 Intro. to Sociology SOC 101 Social Problems Four sociology electives (200 level or above)

-Bachelor of Arts in Economics (B.A.)
+SOC 100 Intro. to Sociology SOC 101 Social Problems Four sociology electives (200 level or above) Bachelor of Arts in Economics (B.A.)
 Requirements: